 The department has budgeted for the construction of a market place to assist with the cleaning and regulation of trading in the town area as well as beach infrastructure.

 Community & Social Services

-The department has budgeted for paving of community halls, grass cutting machines, installation of CCTV cameras, and Security equipment.
+The department has budgeted for paving of community halls, grass cutting machines, installation of CCTV cameras, purchase of police vehicles, and Security equipment.